wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 There is a parameter called ``allow_run_as`` on the highlighted line.
 If set to *true*, roles can be assigned to the user based on the information of an authorization context.
 Visit this section to find more detailed information about :ref:`Authorization Context <authorization_context_method>`.

-The output would look like below:
+The output would look like the example below:

 .. code-block:: json
     :class: output